 GISF is currently working on a feedback mechanism.

 Are there any financial obligations related to security collaboration under the SLT framework?

 No. There are no fees or contributions for participation in SLT.
 SLT partner organizations are expected to cover their costs related to the regular implementation of SLT: including staff hours, communications costs, transport and accommodation for the attendance at meetings or events.

 Are there costs associated if an SLT partner organization provides assistance to another SLT partner?

 In case an SLT partner organization provides logistical and/or medical support to the personnel of another SLT partner, the supplying organization may request the related costs to be reimbursed.

 Reimbursement of costs may also be required for participation in security training events, this should be determined at the time of booking with the training provider.

 What is the SLT Oversight Committee (SLT OC) and who are the members?

 The SLT Oversight Committee meets up to 4 times per year and focuses on supporting the effective implementation of the SLT framework through leadership and guidance.
 The meetings and SLT OC membership are coordinated with, where appropriate, the global UN Security Management Team (SMT).
-The committee is comprised of representatives from: UNDSS, OCHA, WFP, UNDP, UNHCR, UNICEF, and UNDP on the UN side and GISF, ICVA, InterAction, and SCHR as well as an operational NGO representative from GISG and InterAction.
-It is co-chaired by an NGO Representative, currently Chris Williams of Care US and the GISF member representative and Bill Miller, Director Regional Operations, UNDSS.
+The committee is comprised of representatives from: UNDSS, OCHA, WFP, UNDP, UNHCR, UNICEF, and UNDP on the UN side and GISF, ICVA, InterAction, and SCHR as well as an operational NGO representative from GISF and InterAction.
+It is co-chaired by an NGO Representative, currently Sean Denson of World Vision (on behalf of SCHR), the GISF member representative Neil Elliot of OXFAM International, and Bill Miller, Director of Regional Operations, UNDSS.